The coffee world is littered with terms, jargon, and descriptors that can be a bit confusing if you're not a coffee guru.

 What coffee roast is best used for these drinks?

-The medium roast will give you a coffee with milder flavor notes that will allow the flavors of the caramel to shine through and provide a bit more depth.
+The medium roast will yield a coffee with milder flavor notes, allowing the caramel's flavors to shine through and providing a bit more depth.

-If you’re looking for some great coffee beans, you can check out this guide for some of my recommendations that work perfectly with both coffees.
+If you're looking for some great coffee beans, you can check out this guide for my recommendations, which work perfectly with both types of coffee.

 How do you make the best espresso at home?